-The tables below reflect all contractually fixed pay-offs for settlement and interest resulting from recognised financial liabilities as at 30 June 2021, as well as the respective undiscounted cash flows for the respective upcoming fiscal years.
+The tables on the following page reflect all contractually fixed pay-offs for settlement and interest resulting from recognised financial liabilities as at 30 June 2021, as well as the respective undiscounted cash flows for the respective upcoming fiscal years.
 Cash flows for financial liabilities without fixed amount or timing are based on the conditions existing at 30 June 2021.